ProtocolONE/ptah-docs/content/docs/marketing.md

 {{< figure src="/images/CALL-TO-ACTION.png">}}

 {{< hint >}}
-Choose the call-to-action section from Ptah **FirstScreen** sections.
+To add a call-to-action section, choose one of the **FirstScreen** sections from Ptah Section Library.
 {{< /hint >}}

 ***